dipendrashekhawat/GettingStartedWithJest/README.md

 # GettingStartedWithJest
 A basic demo on using JavaScript Testing Framework - [Jest](https://jestjs.io/docs/en/getting-started.html).

-I have created a function (calculateSum) to add two numbers and using the JEST testing framework I am asserting the value of the resultset.
-Based on which the test cases are passed or failed.
+I have created a function (calculateSum) to add two numbers and using the JEST testing framework.
+I am asserting the value of the resultset.
+Based on the assertion the test cases are passed or failed.

 ## Commands for setup
 <ul>